jcasbin/jdbc-adapter/README.md

 public class Test {
     public static void main() {
         // Initialize a JDBC adapter and use it in a jCasbin enforcer:
-        // The adapter will use the existing MySQL database named "casbin_rule".
+        // The adapter will use the MySQL database named "casbin".
+        // If it doesn't exist, the adapter will create it automatically.
-        JDBCAdapter a = new JDBCAdapter("com.mysql.cj.jdbc.Driver", "jdbc:mysql://localhost:3306/casbin_rule", "root", "1234"); // Your driver and URL.
+        JDBCAdapter a = new JDBCAdapter("com.mysql.cj.jdbc.Driver", "jdbc:mysql://localhost:3306/", "root", "123"); // Your driver and URL.

+        // Or you can use an existing DB "abc" like this:
+        // The adapter will use the table named "casbin_rule".
+        // If it doesn't exist, the adapter will create it automatically.
+        // JDBCAdapter a = new JDBCAdapter("com.mysql.cj.jdbc.Driver", "jdbc:mysql://localhost:3306/casbin", "root", "123", true)

         Enforcer e = new Enforcer("examples/rbac_model.conf", a);